top of page

 Advanced VHDL for FPGA

-This training is intended to professional who already knows how to use programmable components but also have to create and test them; it is intended to complement course oV1.3
+This training is intended to professional who already knows how to use programmable components but also have to create and test them; it is intended to complement the course VHDL Language Basics.

 Advanced VHDL for FPGA